You are browsing documentation for an outdated version of Kong. Go here

 "kong.plugins.my-custom-plugin.handler" to retrieve and execute your plugin’s

-Now let’s describe what are the modules you can implement and what their purpose is.
+Now let’s describe what are the modules you can implement and what their

 Basic plugin modules